KatherineMichel/church-website-and-marketing-on-a-budget/design_sprint.md

 ![](design-sprint/supply-cabinet.jpg)

-The point of the Research and Design Sprint is to design and user test a minimal, but realistic solution to a problem without the time and expense of creating a full version.
+The point of the Research and Design Sprint is to design and user test a minimal, but realistic prototype without the time and expense of creating a full version.

 ## Research Sprint

+### Understand the "Problem"

+* What questions do you want to answer?
+* What features/tasks do you want to test?

 [Google Ventures Questions to Ask Before Starting User Research](http://www.gv.com/lib/questions-to-ask-before-starting-user-research)